I had a dream last night. Every smartphone that is powered on is discoverable and mapped (longitude and latitude accurate to 1 meter).

 We (all of us) feel a loss of liberty and oversight that creates a global “rebel” force that constantly hacks the system.

-The founder of a multi-channel cloud software company.
-A highly experienced technology executive that consults with heads of states, chief executives, celebrities, producers, fellows, artists, authors, engineers, global brand managers and small business owners on artificial intelligence and the human experience (attention + awareness)
+John Rector is the President of Social Media Target, LLC.
+He is the co-founder of E2OPEN, a multi-channel cloud software company.
+A highly experienced technology executive that consults with heads of states, chief executives, creatives, artists, authors, engineers, global brand managers and small business owners on artificial intelligence and the human experience (attention + awareness.